-In a nutshell, ACT helps you to change your relationship to difficult thoughts and emotions, in the service of constructing a life around what really matters to you.
-Helping people live in the present moment, in a conscious way, and being able to make choices and decisions in the service of their values.
-It has a rapidly growing evidence base and is considered highly effective wherever there is emotional distress.
+In a nutshell, ACT helps you to change your relationship to difficult thoughts and emotions, helping you move towards a life rich with things that really matter to you.
+ACT helps you live in the present moment, in a conscious way, and be able to make choices and decisions based around your values in life.
+It has a rapidly growing evidence base and is considered highly effective in helping people feel less distressed.

-I find this particularly helpful approach with regards to helping people with problems that arise in the perinatal period when people often experience increased anxiety and can easily lose touch with themselves and the things that matter to them.
+I find this a particularly helpful approach in the perinatal period when people are often anxious and can easily lose touch with themselves and the things that matter to them.

 Therapy will invite you to look into the main areas of your life such as relationships, parenting, career, leisure, family, spirituality and develop a shared understanding of your values and goals.